alphagov/forms/research/2022-11-23-Feedback_on_processing_of_the_first_form.md

 - Including a question with ‘LN numbers or case reference numbers’ led to an increase in processing time.
 - The processors reported an issue with receiving information that required a decimal point e.g. number of days taken.
 This has been resolved.
 - An inconsistent experience for claimants where some similar forms can be completed via a webform, and other forms need to be completed with document-based submissions.
 - Processors reported an improvement in processing time of between 1.5 – 2.5 minutes per form.
-Much of this was attributed to receiving information in more organised, well laid out fashion making it easier find and transpose into the CMS
+Much of this was attributed to receiving information in more organised, well laid out fashion making it easier to find and transpose into the CMS

 ## Supporting Evidence
 - [Report](https://docs.google.com/presentation/d/1auIySXU8ENpf9w7pplidhnRSpNNWXu1j/edit)